akhilcacharya/Skip2be/README.md

 This will download an English automated caption to the local disk in the form of a .vtt file and save them to data/vtt.
 You should probably make sure to actually have these directories before attempting to run the script.

-TODO: save these or script/cd them into their own directory (for VTT files)

 ### Data Transform

 Run the converter script.